jeremiah-shaulov/sig/README.md

 ```

 [batch()](generated-doc/function.batch/README.md) works with both synchronous and asynchronous callbacks.
 For async callbacks,
-batching continues until the returned Promise resolves or rejects.
+batching continues until the returned Promise resolves or rejects
+(this blocks notifications to all signals during that time).

 ## Converting Signals